blank-4/winter-is-coming/README.md

 - Your code must be understandable

 #### HTML
+- Your HTML code has to respect ...

 #### CSS
 - The use of a CSS Framework is encouraged (not necessarily Bootstrap).
+- As CSS code validators indicate, we discourage the use of (m)any ID in HTML attributes.
+We recommend the use of CSS classes, as they potentially provide non-unique/reusable code.
+- We will appreciate the use of "complicated" CSS selectors.

 #### JavaScript
+- Your JS code must have understandable variables and functions names

 ### Version Constrol System
 You will have to use Git as Version Control System.